Free Press Overview

 Geographic areas served: the United States and beyond

-Programs: • Save the Internet: We’re fighting to safeguard Net Neutrality — and put control of the Internet back in the hands of its users.
+Programs: • Save The Internet: We’re fighting to restore Net Neutrality — and put control of the Internet back in the hands of its users.

 • Defend Press Freedom: We’re speaking out against attacks on journalists and protecting the First Amendment in the digital age.

 • StopWatching.Us: We’re at the center of a broad and diverse network of civil liberties groups working to rein in NSA spying.

 • Political Ad Transparency: We’re forcing political groups and broadcasters to come clean about who’s really behind attack ads.

 Want to know more about the impact Free Press' 750,000 members are making?
 Check out our 2013 Annual Report! http://www.freepress.net/2013-annual-report

 Free Press is building a powerful nationwide movement to change media and technology policies, promote the public interest and strengthen democracy.